ZeroSpace-Studios/DisguiseProblems/README.md

 # Disguise Issues

-Documenting issues found within the Disguise Media Server Software.
+Documenting issues found within the Disguise Media Server Software and their possible workarounds.
+This is a community effort, so please feel free to contribute.

 ## Structure